sass/dart-sass/lib/src/js/README.md

 [`Value`]: ../value.dart

-To solve the first problem problems, in [`reflection.dart`] we use JS interop to wrap the manual method of defining a JavaScript class.
+To solve the first problem, in [`reflection.dart`] we use JS interop to wrap the manual method of defining a JavaScript class.
 We use this to create a JS-specific class for each value type, with all the JS-specific methods and properties defined by Sass's JS API spec.
-However, while normal JS constructors just sets some properties on `this`, our constructors for these classes return Dart `Value` objects instead.
+However, while normal JS constructors just set some properties on `this`, our constructors for these classes return Dart `Value` objects instead.

 [`reflection.dart`]: reflection.dart